MLB Awards Odds: MVP, Cy Young, Rookie of the Year & Manager of the Year Odds

 Table Of Contents:

-The MLB regular season has reached the halfway mark, and although each team’s ultimate goal will be to win the World Series, there are plenty of other awards to win.
+The 2026 MLB regular season gets underway on Wednesday, March 25, and although each team’s ultimate goal will be to win the World Series, there are plenty of other awards to win.
 For players, the biggest awards are the American League MVP and National League MVP, but pitchers are striving to win the AL Cy Young and NL Cy Young.
-Younger players will have a go at the AL Rookie of the Year and NL Rookie of the Year while managers try to bring home the AL Manager of the Year and NL Manager of the Year.
+Younger players will have a go at the AL Rookie of the Year and NL Rookie of the Year, while managers try to bring home the AL Manager of the Year and NL Manager of the Year.

 👑 MLB Awards Odds & Markets